zachbarth/minimalist-game-framework/README.md

 `Texture LoadTexture(string path)`

 * Loads a texture from the Assets directory.
-Supports the following formats: BMP, GIF, JPEG, PNG, SVG, TGA, TIFF, WEBP.
+* Supports the following formats: BMP, GIF, JPEG, PNG, SVG, TGA, TIFF, WEBP.

 `ResizableTexture LoadResizableTexture(string path, int leftOffset, int rightOffset, int topOffset, int bottomOffset)`

 * Loads a resizable texture from the Assets directory.
-Supports the following formats: BMP, GIF, JPEG, PNG, SVG, TGA, TIFF, WEBP.
+* Supports the following formats: BMP, GIF, JPEG, PNG, SVG, TGA, TIFF, WEBP.
+* See below for an explanation of how resizable textures work.

 `Font LoadFont(string path, int pointSize)`

 * Loads a font from the Assets directory for a single text size.
-Supports the following formats: TTF, FON.
+* Supports the following formats: TTF, FON.

 `Sound LoadSound(string path)`

 * Loads a sound file from the Assets directory.
-Supports the following formats: WAV, OGG.
+* Supports the following formats: WAV, OGG.

 `Music LoadMusic(string path)`

 * Loads a music file from the Assets directory.
-Supports the following formats: WAV, OGG, MP3, FLAC.
+* Supports the following formats: WAV, OGG, MP3, FLAC.

 # Graphics #